 Place the pot in a sunny spot after planting.
-Wait to water for two full weeks after you pot the mini cactus.
-The disturbed roots establish themselves better if left dry for a two-week period after planting.
+Wait to water the cactus for two full weeks after you pot the mini cactus.
+The disturbed roots establish themselves better if they're left dry for a two-week period after planting.

-Fertilize mini cactuses every other month in spring and summer.
+Fertilize mini cacti every other month in spring and summer.
 Select a 5-10-10 fertilizer and apply it according to the manufacturer's instructions.
 Water well after fertilizing.

 Eulalia Palomo has been a professional writer since 2009.
 Prior to taking up writing full time she has worked as a landscape artist and organic gardener.
 Palomo holds a Bachelor of Arts in liberal studies from Boston University.
 She travels widely and has spent over six years living abroad.